 We ask that all users follow these guidelines:

 - Follow good queue etiquette.
 This means, among other things, don’t submit jobs that use a large number of nodes that run for a long time.
 If your job uses several hundred nodes, limit the run time to a few hours.
 Likewise, if your job runs for several hundred hours, limit the number of nodes to less than a dozen or so.
+We do encourage large jobs and if they need to run for awhile, this is okay.
+With others using the system, we only ask to you to be mindful of this and to break up runs when possible.

 - Clearly, some work will require use of the machine beyond those bounds.
 In those cases, please send a quick note to firstname.lastname@example.org so that we can be aware of these.
 If necessary, we can arrange for a reservation and notify the community.